larson-group/clubb_release/postprocessing/pyplotgen/README.md

 | --no-legends | Panels are drawn without a line legend |
 | -o --output | Manually specify an output folder.
 If not specified, will automatically output to `pyplotgen/output` |
 | --show-alphabetic-id | Adds an alphanumeric ID to each plot on a perc-case basis (e.g. the first plot will be labeled "a")
+| --nightly | Apply special parameters only relevant when running as part of a nightly test.
+This is currently limited to disabling case output if not all models have data for a given case.
+E.g. this prevents wrf plots from including cases that only have clubb plots and no wrf plots.
+Do not plot this with clubb-only plots, just plot clubb normally for clubb nightly tests.

 ## Installing Dependencies
 To install the dependencies necessary for PyPlotgen to run, run the command